spark-mv/cdn/install.md

 If the response is different from the desired response, configure the missing headers by enabling CORS on the web server(s) that is serving the video files.
 Go line by line to ensure all headers are configured correctly.
 See the ‘Configuring CORS headers’ section for instructions.

-## 6.2 Optional: CORS settings for HLS/HDS

-HolaCDN does not require any changes to CORS settings when working with HLS/HDS video.
-However, Hola recommends configuring certain HTTP headers.
-This allows HolaCDN to calculate bandwidth and maximize performance further.
-These changes are optional, and can be enabled at any time.
-They are described in step 12.

 ## 6.3 Configuring CORS headers